The Traveler's Guide To Nuclear Weapons

 Lawrence Hall of Science, Berkeley, California

 View west of the Lawrence Hall of Science.
-Ernest Lawrence's 37-inch cyclotron
+Ernest Lawrence's 37-inch cyclotron stands out front.

 View southwest of the Lawrence Hall of Science and its grand plaza.